NatronGitHub/Natron/INSTALL_LINUX.md

 ### Boost

-Natron requires `boost serialzation` to compile.
+Natron requires `boost serialization` to compile.
 You can download boost with your package manager.
 Alternatively you can install boost from [boost download](http://www.boost.org/users/download/)